Jean Smilowski (1927-1989) was the son of immigrants, who in 1923 migrated from Poland to France and settled in Lille, a city in northern France.

 * In 2009 it was 20 years ago that Jean Smilowski died.
 In his honour La Poterne organised an exposition in the Palais Rihour, Lille, 9 - 24 october 2009.

-* Also organised by La Poterne, in 2010 (17/1 - 16/3) an exposition showed a reconstruction of the interior of the cabin and a selection of Smilowski's works (Ferme d'en Haut, a community center in Villeneuve d'Asq, nearby the city of Lille).
+Also organised by La Poterne, in 2010 (17/1 - 16/3) an exposition showed a reconstruction of the interior of the cabin and a selection of Smilowski's works (Ferme d'en Haut, a community center in Villeneuve d'Asq, near Lille).

 * Exposition Infiniment Jean Smilowski, 2014, Béthune (northern France), 18/1 - 8/6